helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 \\( \frac{\text{d}m_\text{dust}}{\text{d}t}=N_\text{gr}\frac{\text{d}m_\text{gr}}{\text{d}t}=3N_\text{gr}m_\text{gr}\frac{\dot{a}}{a}=\frac{3n_\text{H}m_\text{dust}}{a}Y_\text{tot}\\)

 where $m_\text{dust}$ is the dust mass of a cell, $N_\text{gr}=m_\text{dust}/m_\text{gr}$ is the number of grains, and $Y_\text{tot}$ is the total erosion rate (or sputtering yield).
 This paper uses the sputtering yields from Nozawa, Kozasa, and Habe (2006), and Table 1 in their paper gives the polynomial coefficients to describe the rates for thermal and non-thermal sputtering for carbon and silicon grains.
-For non-thermal sputtering, $Y_\text{nth}$ is a function of the relative velocity between dust and gas, so they also have a way to track dust dynamics.
+For non-thermal sputtering, $Y_\text{nth}$ is a function of the relative velocity between dust and gas, so they also have to track dust dynamics.
 They derive the dust equation of motion and use a sub-cycling technique to solve it for the relative velocity when it is nonzero:

 \\( \frac{\text{d}\bf{v_\text{rel}}}{\text{d}t}=-\frac{\bf{v_\text{rel}}}{t_\text{rel}}-\bf{a_\text{hydro}} \\),